DNAire is all about revitalising the River Aire.

 Our National Lottery Heritage Fund supported DNAire project will once again see salmon living and breeding in the River Aire – from the sea to the Dales.

-Reconnect the ecology of the River Aire by installing fish passes on the remaining four high weirs.
-This will enable salmon to return to the headwaters for the first time in over 200 years bringing with them many other fish species, such as roach, chubb and pike, that will flourish in on our newly reconnected river.
+Once funded this exciting £2.35m project will enable salmon to return to the headwaters for the first time in over 200 years bringing with them many other fish species, such as roach, chubb and pike, that will flourish in on our newly reconnected river.

 In 1866 the Leeds Intelligencer published an article that lamented the polluted state of their nineteenth century River Aire and claimed “the salmon was of all created things the most unhappy; for, from the moment of his birth to the moment when he was put into the pot to be boiled, he had not one single friend.”